Visit

 • Report writing

-• Peace Officer Academy Certificate
+Start With the Aims Peace Officer Academy

 As part of your degree program, your instructors and advisors can help you prepare a resume and learn interviewing skills.
 Aims job fairs give you opportunities to practice these career skills with law enforcement recruiters from local municipalities and agencies.
-Adjunct instructors who work in law enforcement and guest speakers invited to attend your classes will give you the chance to ask questions about what departments are seeking from recruits.
+Adjunct instructors who work in law enforcement and guest speakers invited to attend your classes will allow you to ask questions about what departments are seeking from recruits.

 Police Studies Faculty and Staff